On the abstract elementary class of acts with embeddings: Preliminaries and basic results

 \subsection{Abstract elementary classes}

-Abstract elementary classes (AECs for short) were introduced by Shelah \cite{sh88} to study classes of structures axiomatized in infinitary logics.
-An AEC is a pair $\Kk=(K, \lea)$ where $K$ is a class of structures in a fixed language\footnote{In this paper (and in the study of AECs of acts), the language will always be $\{ s \cdot : s \in S \}$ where $s \cdot$ is interpreted as multiplication by $s$ for each $s \in S$.} and $\lea$ is a partial order on $K$ extending the substructure relation\footnote{In the context of acts, the substructure relation is the subact relation.} such that $\Kk$ is closed under isomorphisms and satisfies the coherence property, the L\"{o}wenheim-Skolem-Tarski axiom and the Tarski-Vaught axioms.
-The L\"{o}wenheim-Skolem-Tarski axiom is an an instance of the Downward L\"{o}wenheim-Skolem theorem and the Tarski-Vaught axioms assure us that the class is closed under directed colimits.
+\emph{Abstract elementary classes} (AECs for short) were introduced by Shelah \cite{sh88} to study classes of structures axiomatized in infinitary logics.
+An \emph{AEC} is a pair $\Kk=(K, \lea)$ where $K$ is a class of structures in a fixed language and $\lea$ is a partial order on $K$ extending the substructure relation such that $\Kk$ is closed under isomorphisms and satisfies the coherence property, the L\"{o}wenheim--Skolem--Tarski axiom and the Tarski--Vaught axioms.
+The L\"{o}wenheim--Skolem--Tarski axiom is an an instance of the Downward L\"{o}wenheim--Skolem theorem and the Tarski--Vaught axioms assure us that the class is closed under directed colimits.
 The reader can consult the definition in \cite[4.1]{baldwinbook09} or \cite[2.1]{maz1}.

-In this paper, we will only work with the abstract elementary class of left $S$-acts with embeddings and we will denote it by $\Kk_{\aact} = (S\text{-acts}, \leq)$.
+In this paper, we will only work with the \emph{abstract elementary class of (left) S-acts with embeddings} and we will denote it by $\Kk_{\aact} = (S\text{-acts}, \leq)$.
+In this case (and in the study of AECs of acts), the language will always be $\{ s \cdot : s \in S \}$ where $s \cdot$ is interpreted as multiplication by $s$ for each $s \in S$ and the substructure relation is the subact relation.

 We will introduce AEC notions in the general set up, but for simplicity one could think that $\Kk$ is always $\Kk_{\aact}$.